testingisdocumenting/znai/td-documentation-cli/documentation/layout/columns.md

 # Sizes

 Size can be specified for a column as a `portion`.
-By default both portions are assigned value `10`.
+By default both portions are assigned a value of `10`.
 If you specify `portion` to be `3` for left column it will occupy `0.3` of the space.

     ```columns {left: {portion: 3}}